 - Assume the floodwater is contaminated: It is highly possible that the water seeping into your home hosts contaminants such as: fuels, oils, raw sewage, dissolved salts, microbes, and mold.

 - Remove flooded drywall: Mold can begin to grow on your walls within just a few days.
 Since mold cannot be properly removed on porous materials like drywall, you must cut away the dry wall and completely remove it.
+This will also be applicable to your roofing if it has been impacted by heavy rain fall for a number of years, look into roof repair services such as roof repair Lakeway.

 - Clean wet items: Non-porous items should be cleaned with detergents; while porous items should be disposed of if they cannot be thoroughly dried within 24-48 hours.